 It seems that, once again, SiteGround is benefiting from its robust server ecosystem.

-Siteground emerged as the clear winner between the two.
+For us, Siteground is the clear winner between the two.
 The offerings are transparent for the users to make a choice.

-Bluehost might still be a great choice for WordPress hosting but Siteground well and truly ticks all the boxes for Magento hosting, be it speed, support or reliability.
+Bluehost and companies like Bluehost might still be a great choice for Wordpress hosting but Siteground well and truly ticks all the boxes for Magento hosting, be it speed, support or reliability.